-This Continuing Disclosure Agreement dated as of June 1, 2024 (this "Disclosure Agreement"), is executed and delivered by Independent School District No. 1, Murray County, Oklahoma (the "Issuer") in connection with the issuance of the General Obligation Building Bonds, Federally Taxable Series 2024 (the "Bonds").
-The Bonds are being issued pursuant to a Resolution dated as of April 22, 2024 (the "Resolution").
+This Continuing Disclosure Agreement dated as of June 1, 2025 (this "Disclosure Agreement"), is executed and delivered by Independent School District No. 8, Texas County, Oklahoma (the "Issuer") in connection with the issuance of the General Obligation Combined Purpose Bonds, Federally Taxable Series 2025 (the "Bonds").
+The Bonds are being issued pursuant to a Resolution dated as of May 6, 2025 (the "Resolution").
 The School District is the "obligated person" with respect to the Bonds for the purposes of the Rule, hereinafter defined, hereby covenants and agrees as follows:

 - Section 1.
 Purpose of the Disclosure Agreement.
 This Disclosure Agreement is being executed and delivered by the Issuer for the benefit of the Holders and Beneficial Owners of the Bonds and in order to assist each Participating Underwriter in complying with Rule 15c2-12(b)(5) of the Securities and Exchange Commission (the "Commission").
 The Issuer represents that it will be the only "obligated person" (as defined in the Rule) with respect to the Bonds at the time the Bonds are delivered to each Participating Underwriter and that no other person presently is expected to become an obligated person with respect to the Bonds at any time after the issuance of the Bonds. - Section 2.
 Definitions.
-In addition to the definitions set forth in the Resolution, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: - "Annual Report" shall mean any Annual Report provided by the Issuer pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement. - "Beneficial Owner" shall mean any person which (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries), or (b) is treated as the owner of any Bonds for federal income tax purposes. - "Disclosure Representative" shall mean the Superintendent of the School District or his or her designee, or such other officer or employee as the School District shall designate from time to time. - "Dissemination Agent" shall mean any entity designated by the Issuer to act as the Dissemination Agent hereunder. - "EMMA" means the MSRB's Electronic Municipal Market Access System.
+In addition to the definitions set forth in the Resolution, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: - "Annual Report" shall mean any Annual Report provided by the Issuer pursuant to, and as described in, Sections 3 and 4 of this Disclosure Agreement. - "Audited Financial Statements" shall mean the Issuer's annual financial statements, prepared on a prescribed basis of accounting that demonstrates compliance with the laws of the State of Oklahoma, which financial statements shall have been audited by such auditor as shall be then required or permitted by the laws of the State. - "Beneficial Owner" shall mean any person which (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries), or (b) is treated as the owner of any Bonds for federal income tax purposes. - "Disclosure Representative" shall mean the Chief Financial Officer of the School District or his or her designee, or such other officer or employee as the School District shall designate from time to time. - "Dissemination Agent" shall mean any entity designated by the Issuer to act as the Dissemination Agent hereunder. - "EMMA" means the MSRB's Electronic Municipal Market Access System.
 Reference is made to Commission Release No. 34-59062, December 8, 2008 (the "Release") relating to the EMMA system for municipal securities disclosure effective on July 1, 2009. - "Financial Obligation" means a (i) debt obligation; (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (iii) guarantee of (i) or (ii).
 The term Financial Obligation shall not include municipal securities as to which a final official statement has been provided to the MSRB consistent with the Rule. - "Material Event" shall mean any of the events listed in Exhibit B to this Disclosure Agreement. - "Material Event Notice" means notice of a Material Event in Prescribed Form. - "MSRB" means the Municipal Securities Rulemaking Board established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934.